Last Updated: 7th October, 2021

 Entrepreneurs interested in starting a meal prep business require to understand its viable business models.
 The existing meal prep businesses are relying heavily on the following models and as per our expertise in the eCommerce industry, we also suggest you to assess them for your business.

 Note: Though the actual business model varies from organization to organization, its workflow remains similar.
 Business owners need to scrutinize and replace some processes in the model to align it with their organization.
-They also need to ensure that their website software supports the selected business model.
+They also need to ensure that their meal prep software supports the selected business model.

 |Freshly & Hello Fresh|

 |Brand Name||Year of Foundation||CEO||Revenue|

 Under this business model, consumers demand meal-kits on an on-demand and subscription basis.
 In subscriptions, they can select how many kits they want to be delivered per week and the business delivers those kits accordingly.